Alice and Bob on $\Bbb X$: reversal, coupling, renewal: Notation and basic observations

 Let $\om\in\Om_\oo$.
 Player A scores $-1$ at each appearance of $\H\H$; player B scores $1$ at each appearance of $\H\T$.
 The score $S_k(\om)$ is the aggregate score after $k$ steps of $\om$, that is, $S_k(\om)$ is the number of appearances of $\H\T$ minus the number of appearances of $\H\H$ in the subsequence $\om_1\om_2\cdots\om_k$.

-Here is an outline of the method to be followed here.
+There follows an outline of the method to be followed here, with an illustration in Figure \ref{fig:1}.
 First, one defines epochs of renewal, at which the scoring process restarts.
 Neither player scores until the first appearance of $\H$. \begin{romlist} \item If the following flip is $\T$ then Bob enters a winning period (of some length $l_\B$), which lasts until the next time that the aggregate score is $0$; this must happen at an appearance of $\H\H$.

 \item If the following flip is $\H$ then Alice enters a winning period (of some length $l_\A$), which lasts until the next time that the aggregate score is $0$; this must happen at an appearance of $\H\T$. \end{romlist} The process then restarts (subject to certain details to be made specific).
 After $n$ coin flips, Alice is winning if she is then in a winning period, and similarly for Bob.
 Ties occur between winning periods.
-We will see that the representative periods $l_\A$, $l_\B$ are such that $l_\A$ is (stochastically) smaller than $l_\B$, and Theorem \ref{thm:0}(a) will follow.
+We will see that the representative periods $l_\A$, $l_\B$ are such that $l_\A$ is (stochastically) smaller than $l_\B$ (that is to say, $\PP(l_\A > l)\le \PP(l_\B>l)$ for all $l$), and Theorem \ref{thm:0}(a) will follow.

 The stochastic domination is proved by displaying a concrete coupling of $l_\A$ and $l_\B$.
 The above explanation is given in more detail in Section \ref{sec:3}.

 The asymptotic part (b) of Theorem \ref{thm:0} is of course connected to the local central limit theorem (see, for example, \cite[p.\ 219]{PRP}).
 It suffices to use the earliest such theorem ever proved, namely the 1733 theorem of de Moivre \cite{deM1,PdMA} (see also \cite[p.\ 243--254]{deM} and \cite[Thm 1.1]{SW}), although one may equally use the (de Moivre--)Stirling formula alone (see the historical note \cite{KP}).